-Soldier's widow shares details of call with Trump in April
+A Gold Star widow says Trump understood her loss

 De Alencar said it was important to record the call.

-"All you got is memories and having the commander and chief call you for five minutes is an important memory," she said.
+"All you got is memories and having the commander-in- chief call you for five minutes is an important memory," she said.

 Military veteran

-Mark and Natasha De Alencar got married in 2008 after being together for 15 years.
+Mark and Natasha De Alencar got married in 2008 after 15 years together.
 He served in the military for 10 years, and was the son of an Army veteran.

 "He is the most amazing, humblest and very soft spoken," she said.
 "He was a Ranger and a Green Beret.
 He made you want to do better.
 I am better mother and woman because of him."